bifrost/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-To train the model, I used the Adam optimizer with a `learning rate = 0.0005`, `EPOCHS = 80` and `BATCH_SIZE = 128`.
+The Adam optimizer was used to train the model because it is fast, adaptive and often gives good results (that's my experience).
+The learning rate `0.0005` was selected because the default at `0.001` did not converge well and `0.0001` was too slow.
+I selected the batchsize `128` because it gave good results and can be executed in parallel on the GPU.
+I stopped training around `80` epochs because the validation loss seems to reach its minimum.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
 * training set accuracy of 0.997
-* validation set accuracy of 0.969
+* validation set accuracy of 0.970
-* test set accuracy of 0.946
+* test set accuracy of 0.951

-An iterative approach was chosen:
-* First I tried to use Inception modules, but it seems to be overkill for the task and fast I reached a much better performance with a modified LeNet.
-I choosed LeNet because we have seen it worked well on small images.
+I chose LeNet as inspiration because we have seen it worked well on small images.
-* The most important modification I did to LeNet was adding batch_normalization as first layer and dropout layers so I could increase the model size and parameters without overfitting.
+My first goal was to classify all training images correct, by doing that I know the CNN is powerful enough.
+I modified the net as following:
+* Batch normalization was added to normalize the input
+* I had to increase numbers of filters to 20 and 40 for the two Convolution layers
+* and increase the Dense layers to 200 nodes

+Next step was to generalize the classifier to improve classification of the validation images.
+At that moment overfitting was a problem.
+To regularize the net I did following:
+* I added dropout after each Convolution layers and Dense layer
-* The most important parameters I had to tune was the learning rate.
-I had to lower it a bit to increase accuracy on the training sets.
-The dropout rate was important to increase accuracy on the validation sets.
+* Before each dropout I also added batch normalization to speed up the learning process Then I adjusting the learning rate, the dropout rate and monitored the validation loss until it reached its minimum.
+The minimum was reached around `80` epochs for a dropout rate on `0.5` and the validation accuracy was `0.97`.

 ### Test a Model on New Images